ESG related Information

 |

-Improving product performance and providing new products | Market selection by energy-saving performance, LCA, carbon footprint, etc. | Capture market share by providing resource-saving, energy-saving, low-carbon products |
+| Improving product performance and providing new products | Market selection driven by new markets such as energy efficiency performance, LCA, and CFP | Capture market share by providing energy-saving, low-carbon, resource-saving products |

 |